isomerpages/ura-ilsg-cms/_programmes/Glow PAddle 2024.md

 to bring the community together.
-Under the guidance of certified dragon boat trainers, participants will embark on an exhilarating journey into Marina Bay aboard stunning LED-lit dragon boats to view selected artworks of i Light Singapore 2024 on water, all while being immersed in the historical narrative of PAssion Wave's legacy and Singapore's iconic landmarks, delivered by tour guides.</p>
+Under the guidance of certified dragon boat trainers, participants will embark on an exhilarating journey into Marina Bay aboard stunning LED-lit dragon boats to view selected artworks of i Light Singapore 2024 on water, while getting up close with the nation’s iconic landmarks, delivered by tour guides.</p>
 <p>This unique experience promises an unforgettable blend of excitement,
 culture and community spirit, making it a fitting celebration of our 50th Anniversary.</p>